ConceptJunkie/rpn/README.md

 ---

-The current release is 7.0.0.
+The current release is 7.1.0.

-rpn is a console app and can be launched from the command-line.
-However, there is now an "interactive mode" and an icon to launch rpn for Windows users.

 See "rpn help settings" for more information.